croner-i-web/progression-framework/frameworks/engineering/quality.md

           - "Supports the recruitment process for the QA team e.g. reviewing CVs, attending interviews, feedback on candidates"
           - "Runs QA stand-ups gets clarity on what the entire team are working on"
           - "Helps team members prioritise work or resolve issues they may have"
+          - "Understands the commercial importance and impact of work being delivered or planned"

       - level: 4
         criteria:
           - "Contributes to maintaining the Bright culture in their team, helping new joiners"